 In this VPS hosting comparison, we'll take a look at the top ten VPS companies, the options they offer and their pros and cons.
 At the end, we'll also explore some of the basics of what a hosting provider does and why you may or may not want to go that direction.
 We'll also discuss how a VPS compares to alternatives, such as shared hosting, a dedicated server and cloud hosting.

-Lowest Price: $27.99 per month with a two-year agreement
+Lowest Price: $17.99 per month with a six-month agreement

 Response Time: 635 ms

 Like many companies that offer VPS hosting plans, InMotion provides a number of different services.
 It's good to know, for example, that you can move up to a dedicated server.
 The company's support team members are required to complete more than 160 hours of training prior to dealing with customers, too, so you'll be in good hands when you call customer support.